efy/bookmark/README.md

-Bookmarks provides a function Parse that is capable of parsing exported bookmarks from a variety of web browsers and bookmaring services.
+Package bookmark provides a function Parse that is capable of parsing exported bookmarks from a variety of web browsers and bookmaring services.
 Uses the same approach as the PHP [netscape-bookmark-parser](https://github.com/kafene/netscape-bookmark-parser)